My name is Zach Hoag, and I’m an author, preacher, and creator from New England. But mainly, I’m a light writer.

 My story starts with growing up in a ministry family and being connected to the life of the church for as long as I can remember.
 I embraced a sincere faith as a little kid, and a powerful sense of calling was planted deep within me during those early years, intensifying as I got older.
 This calling eventually led to my wife and I planting a church in one of the least churched cities in the U.S. – Burlington, VT.

-Throughout the life of our church plant, I became passionate about seeing the church engage culture instead of escaping it, and embrace people instead of excluding them.
+Throughout the life of our church plant, I became passionate about seeing the church engage culture rather than escape it, and embrace people rather than exclude them.
 We were an evangelical church, but my deepest desire was for us to include and impact the people of our progressive city.
 Out of that experience, I wrote my first book – about the gospel of Jesus and a TV serial killer named Dexter, no less!
 It really was the culmination of preaching week after week to connect the Word to the words of our cultural conversation.

 Of course, as Bruce Cockburn sings, “Sometimes a wind comes out of nowhere, and knocks you off your feet.”
 Life has its darkness, its pain, its corresponding lament – another part of the story.
 As our church plant ended, an apocalyptic kind of season was triggered in my life, revealing deeply broken things in my past family and church experiences, and challenging the very foundation of my faith and calling.